jchavanton/voip_patrol/README.md

- --rewrite-ack-transport           WIP first use case of rewriting messages before they are sent --graceful-shutdown               Wait a few seconds when shuting down --tcp / --udp                     Only listen to TCP/UDP
+ --rewrite-ack-transport           WIP first use case of rewriting messages before they are sent --graceful-shutdown               Wait a few seconds when shuting down --tcp / --udp                     Only listen to TCP/UDP --ip-addr <IP>                    Use the specifed address as SIP and RTP addresses --bound-addr <IP>                 Bind transports to this IP interface
 ```